Mystixor/TPHD-Model-Importer/README.md

 WARNING!

-It is important to note, that the GMX format does not support seams on a model for UV maps, so whenever you have loose parts on your UV map they need to be loose parts on the actual mesh as well!
+It is important to note, that the GMX format does not support seams on a model for UV maps, so whenever you have loose parts on your UV map they need to be loose parts in the actual mesh as well!

 Instructions: